Cardio

 Experience Aquafit classes at Fitness First

-Training in an aquafit class at Fitness First means stepping into a supportive group fitness environment led by experienced instructors who guide each movement in the pool.
-Sessions are designed to keep energy high while helping members improve cardiovascular fitness, strength and mobility in a low-impact setting.
-Aqua aerobics is particularly effective for those looking for a joint-friendly workout that still delivers results.
-If you are searching for aquafit classes near you or looking for aqua fitness classes as part of your gym routine, check our class timetable to find sessions available at your local club.
-All classes are included with your membership.
+Training in an aquafit class at Fitness First means stepping into a supportive group environment led by experienced instructors who guide each movement in the pool.
+Aqua aerobics is particularly effective for those looking for a joint-friendly workout that still delivers results, and every session is included free with your membership.
+Find aquafit classes near you by checking our timetable at your local club.

 Swimming